Monsters of Rock (band)

-Monsters of Rock was a tribute band formed in San Diego, California, United States, in March 2005.
+Monsters of Rock was an American tribute band formed in San Diego, California, United States, in March 2005.
 They were billed as "San Diego's Ultimate Metal Tribute Band."

 Background

 Monsters of Rock were a San Diego–based multi-metal tribute act dedicated to performing the songs of the well-known metal bands that dominated the 1970s, 1980s, and 1990s—especially bands that performed in England's "Monsters of Rock" festivals.
 The Monsters of Rock paid tribute to bands like Iron Maiden, Judas Priest, Queensryche, Black Sabbath, Ozzy Osbourne and many others.

 Monsters of Rock performed in venues within the Southern California area and received a third place award and a $4,000 cash prize in the "Ultimate Music Challenge 2: Battle of the Cover Bands" at Viejas Casino in Alpine, California, on August 3, 2008.

 Monsters of Rock also competed the following year in the "Ultimate Music Challenge 3: Battle of the Cover Bands" at Viejas Casino in Alpine, California on July 8, 2009, winning second place and a $8,000 cash prize.
 (Note: San Diego City Beat ceased publication in 2019).